 5.5.3 Network assisted SL positioning without NAS connection

-When Target UE cannot establish the NAS connection with AMF due to the Target UE being out of coverage, for 5GC-MO-LR or pending 5GC-MT-LR (e.g. deferred 5GC-MT-LR), the following principles are applied:
+When Target UE cannot establish the NAS connection with AMF due to the Target UE being out of coverage the following principles are applied for Target UE to obtain its location:

 - The Target UE performs the Located UE's discovery and selection.

 - The Target UE may transmit its ranging measurements/results to the Located UE(s).

+- The Located UE may initiate the 5GC-MO-LR procedure with a new type of location service: Network assisted SL positioning, which indicates to response the Network assisted SL positioning result (i.e., the location of Target UE) .

+- The LMF performs the UE positioning procedure for Located UE if there is not available location of Located UE.

-- Located UE(s) may report the ranging/SL positioning measurement result to the LMF.
+- Located UE(s) reports the ranging/SL positioning measurement result to the LMF.
 This may include ranging measurements/results received from the Target UE.
 The endpoints for LPP messages are the LMF and the Located UE(s).

-may use the received information to calculate the location of the Target UE, and provide the resulting location via the Located UE to the Target UE or via 5G NF to the LCS client or the Application Server.
+- The LMF uses the location of Located UE together with the ranging/SL positioning measurement data or estimation results reported by the Located UEs to estimate the location of the Target UE and provides the resulting location to the Located UE

-Editor's note: It is FFS if an enhanced 5GC-MO-LR message is sent by the Located UE.
+- The Located UE(s) forwards the location received form the LMF to the Target UE.

+- The Target UE determines its final location if there are multiple locations received from the Located UE(s) based on implementation.

 Editor's note: Security aspects require confirmation from SA WG3.

-Editor's note: It is FFS when AMF does not maintain target UE's context or GMLC cannot get target UE AMF address because of deregistration, whether and how location report from Located UE on behalf of Target UE is supported.

-Editor's note: How LMF associates the ranging/SL positioning measurement or estimation result from different Located UEs is FFS.

-Editor's note: It is FFS whether the pending 5GC-MT-LR also includes the 5GC-MT-LR.